 |Direction of Communication||Unidirectional||Two-directional, one at a time||Two-directional, simultaneously|

-|Send / Receive||Sender can only send data.||Sender can send and receive data, but one a time.||Sender can send and receive data simultaneously.|
+|Send / Receive||Sender can only send data||Sender can send and receive data, but one a time||Sender can send and receive data simultaneously|

-|Performance||Least performing mode of transmission.||Better than Simplex||Most performing mode of transmission.|
+|Performance||Worst performing mode of transmission||Better than Simplex||Best performing mode of transmission|

 |Example||Keyboard and monitor||Walkie-talkie||Telephone|

-Key Differences between the Three Transmission Modes
+Key Differences of the Three Transmission Modes

 - Simplex: The keyboard sends the command to the monitor.
 The monitor cannot reply to the keyboard.

-Half duplex: Using a walkie-talkie, both speakers can communicate, but they have to take turns.
+- Half duplex: Using a walkie-talkie, both speakers can communicate, but they have to take turns.

-Full duplex: Using a telephone, both speakers can communicate at the same time.
+- Full duplex: Using a telephone, both speakers can communicate at the same time.